-Flapjacks have always been a favourite of mine – this must be because they are decadent and taste delicious, but one always suspects that they are doing some form of good since they are composed primarily of oats.
+Double Chocolate Flapjacks have always been a favourite of mine.
+This must be because they are decadent and taste delicious, but one always suspects that they are doing some form of good since they are composed primarily of oats.
 Of course, this may not be and indeed probably isn’t the case, but there’s nothing quite like a placebo for promoting blissful ignorance.
-With these chocolate flapjacks one experiences a similar effect, though the dark, richness of the chocolate does tend to obscure the sense of well-being just a smidge.
-However, one needn’t feel righteous every day of one’s existence so forgiveness can be expected – a blessing which may be expedited by a post-flapjack jog.
-Perhaps this wild mountain goat I met in Spain could assist…

 Double Chocolate Flapjacks